Churches Bristol Elections "Lets Work Together" Manifesto

 Churches recognise that they are only one of many groups that the Mayor and Council will want to work with, but they are also asking that a dedicated member of the Council, preferably in the new Cabinet, and a senior Officer are jointly made the contact points for all the Faith Communities in Bristol.

 The Manifesto has been prepared by a group of key leaders who support the Social Action carried out by the Church.
 It has been commended by Churches Together in Greater Bristol and the Bristol branch of the Evangelical Alliance.
-A summary below outlines 21 areas of Christian involvement in Bristol and 21 questions for the candidates.

 The full Manifesto is available here: Download A Christian Manifesto Bristol PDF Version